suil/persevere/coding/dynamic-programming/README.md

 ### Word Break
 [139\.
 Word Break (Medium)](https://leetcode.com/problems/word-break/description/)
 Word Dict has not restriction on how many times words can be used.
-So this is a complete knapsack problem.
+So this is an unbounded knapsack problem.

 Since the letters in the string has sequence, this is a sequence required knapsack problem.
 For sequence-based knapsack problems, outer loop needs to be on knapsack itself.